AlexanderHoughtonCA/moviebrain/README.md

 ## Architecture

 Each microservice runs independently and is orchestrated together in Kubernetes for production.
-The project has been deployed on a bare-metal Kubernetes cluster with the MetalDB load balancer for IP address assignment.
+The project has been deployed on a bare-metal Kubernetes cluster with the MetalLB load balancer for IP address assignment.
 Kubernetes deployment files are available in each service's deploy folder.
 Replace `docker_private_registry_url` in the deployment files with your private docker registry or Docker Hub url.